Top places to live in Berkshire Cookham

 Love spotting celebs?
 You’re in the right place – Ross Kemp and Timmy Mallet are locals.
 And if you’re in The Bel & The Dragon, you could bump into Steve Backshall (Deadly 60), his wife Olympian Helen Glover while rugby greats Sir Clive Woodward and Will Greenwood are regulars.
 Hollywood hot stuff Tom Hiddleston has been spotted and DJ Chris Evans too.

 It’s a mere 28 miles to London.
-There’s a train station in the village, but to get to London Paddington you need to change at Slough, taking the journey time to 48 mins.
+There’s a train station in the village, but to get to London Paddington you need to change at Maidenhead, taking the journey time to 48 mins.
 Go from Maidenhead and fast trains take just 18 mins.
 Crossrail will be a game-changer for speedy travel into the big smoke.
 A season train ticket starts at £3,648.
 Driving to London takes 40 mins, traffic permitting.

 View the full Top 200 Places to Live